Ed Lauter: Early life

 Lauter was born and raised in Long Beach, New York, the son of Edward Matthew Lauter and Sally Lee, a 1920s Broadway actress and dancer.
 He was of German and Irish descent.

 After graduating from high school, he majored in English Literature in college and received a B.A. degree in 1961 from the C.W.
 Post campus of Long Island University.
 While in college, he played basketball.
-Lauter served for two years in the United States Army.
+Lauter served for two years in the U.S. Army.

 Career

 Lauter's first acting role was a small part in the Broadway production of The Great White Hope, a boxing drama, in 1968.
 Before that, he was a stand-up comedian.
 His screen acting debut was in a 1971 episode of the television series Mannix.
 His first theatrical film role was in the Western Dirty Little Billy in 1972.

 As a character actor, Lauter was known for his 6'2" height and balding looks.
 He starred with Bruce Dern, Barbara Harris, Karen Black, and William Devane in Alfred Hitchcock's final film, Family Plot.
 Hitchcock was impressed by Lauter and asked him to play a major role in the romantic espionage thriller he planned as his next film; the director's failing health and eventual death in 1980 meant that The Short Night never went into production.

 Lauter appeared in many films, including half a dozen in 1972 alone.
 Among his most prominent film roles were The Longest Yard (a.k.a.
-The Mean Machine) (1974), King Kong (1976), Magic (1978), Death Hunt (1981), Timerider (1982), Cujo (1983), Death Wish 3 (1985), My Blue Heaven (1990), The Rocketeer (1991), Seraphim Falls (2006), and The Artist (2011).
+The Mean Machine) (1974), Breakheart Pass (1975), King Kong (1976), Magic (1978), Death Hunt (1981), Timerider (1982), Cujo (1983), Death Wish 3 (1985), My Blue Heaven (1990), The Rocketeer (1991), Seraphim Falls (2006), and The Artist (2011).